kubewarden/helm-charts/charts/kubewarden-controller/README.md

 ```

 **Note well**: The `ClusterAdmissionPolicy` is deployed in the `default` Policy Server.
-Which is installed in the `kubewarden-policy-server` chart.
+Which is installed in the `kubewarden-defaults` chart.
 If you do not install
 the chart, you should deploy a Policy Server first.
 Check out the
 [documentation](https://docs.kubewarden.io/quick-start.html#policy-server) for more details